 RAM allows users to manage relationships and authorisations across government online services.
 Businesses can link their Australian business number (ABN) to their myGovID using the RAM.

-Starting this year, e-invoicing will be used by the government to transact with their suppliers.
-It is meant to speed up payment time and reduce costs in the invoicing process.
+Starting 2020, the Australian government will be using e-invoicing to transact with suppliers.
+E-invoicing aims to speed up payment time and reduce costs.
 Alongside the roll-out of e-invoicing, the government said it will begin paying businesses late payment interest.

 The new rules on invoicing will currently apply to procurement contracts with the government, but finance minister Mathias Cormann is encouraging the private sector to follow suit.
 The ATO said e-invoicing will further reduce the average payment time of 37 days and allows businesses to save $22.
-E-invoicing is expected to save the Australian economy $28 billion over 10 years, Ms Franks said.
+The Australian economy foresees savings of $28 billion over 10 years with the use of e-invoicing, Ms Franks said.

 Single touch payroll (STP) was passed last year to improve transparency and ease the burden of employers and individuals who are sending information to multiple government agencies.
 The system synchorises the sending of payroll information, including wages, salary payments, and superannuations to the ATO, with their payment time.

 Companies who have not yet transitioned to the STP reporting have until July 1 to do so.

 Employers with one to four employees have until 28 February 2020 to apply for the quarterly reporting concession.
 After this date, only those micro employers with extenuating circumstances will be considered.
 Exemptions for closely held payees, like family members working in the business, also end in July.
 The full penalty for small businesses will come into effect from 1 July 2020.

 Tips to Prepare Ahead